Snehatiwari2425/testreposi/README.md

 # testreposi
 ## Editing the file
-it is a markdown file ine this repository
+it is a markdown file in this repository